trexminer/T-Rex/README.md

                                    2 - recommended for 30xx cards to prevent invalid shares Can be set to a comma separated list to apply different values to different cards.
                                    (eg: --dag-build-mode 1,1,2,1)
+        --dataset-mode             [Autolykos2] Dataset mode. (default: 2).
+Valid values:
+                                   0 - auto (defaults to 2)
+                                   1 - single (each ERGO block the GPU stops hashing until it generates the dataset) 2 - double (the miner generates the dataset for the next ERGO block before it arrives with a small penalty to reported hashrate, and when the next block does arrive, it immediately starts hashing without losing 1-4 seconds on creating the dataset).
+                                       Memory requirements are doubled in this mode as the GPU has to hold two memory buffers.
+                                       If there is not enough memory on the GPU for two datasets, the miner will fall back to single buffer mode.
         --keep-gpu-busy            Continue mining even in case of pool connection loss.
                                    Useful when a GPU crashes during start/stop cycle that occurs when internet connection goes down.